kartikeybihani/Financify/CONVERSATION_CONTEXT_IMPLEMENTATION.md

 # Conversation Context Implementation

 ## Overview
-Implemented a conversation context system to maintain state across messages, enabling better goal flow management and contextual responses.
+Implemented a comprehensive conversation context system with intelligent topic detection to maintain state across messages, enabling multi-topic financial conversations and contextual responses.

 ## What Was Implemented